amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

             "scripts": []
 ```

-If you stop and start `ng serve`, you will see that now it looks much better.
+If you stop and start `ng serve`, then you will notice the changes.

 {% img /images/angular2-todo-app-preview.png 'Angular Todo App' %}